Skip to main content

 How to take soluble tablets

-Dissolve each tablet in a drink of water (more than a mouthful or a sip) and drink
+Dissolve each tablet in 50ml of water and drink the whole contents of the glass.

 How to take slow-release tablets and capsules